Online presence management: Search engine optimization

 Search engines use a spider or a crawler to gather listings by automatically "crawling" the web.
 The spider follows links to web pages, makes copies of the pages, and stores them in the search engine's index.
 Based on this data, the search engines then index the pages and rank the websites accordingly.
-Major search engines that index pages using spiders are Google, Yahoo, Bing, AOL, and Lycos.
+Major search engines that index pages using spiders include Google, Yahoo, Bing, AOL, and Lycos.

 Some methods that help optimize a web page for the search engine include: